thelonehegelian/flashloan_arbitrage_v2/README.md

 4. run `npx hardhat test`

 # What does it do?
-- Makes a flashloan
+1. Gets a flashloan
-- executes swap on uniswap
+2. executes swap on uniswap
-- reimburses the flashloan
+3. reimburses the flashloan